-A. Might I suggest it is simple mechanics.
-The air pressure in a narrow tyre must be greater to resist deformation at the area in contact.
-A wider tyre requires less pressure.
-Narrow tyres must wrap themselves around the roller of the drive wheel until equilibrium has been achieved, using F=PxA, where F is Force, P is pressure and A is area..
+Answer: Might I suggest it is simple mechanics.
+The air pressure in a narrow tire must be greater to resist deformation at the area in contact.
+A wider tire requires less pressure.
+Narrow tires must wrap themselves around the roller of the drive wheel until equilibrium has been achieved, using F=PxA, where F is Force, P is pressure and A is area..
 A wider bag will give more area therefore less deformation.
 Go for a 23 mm bag and it will give a better ride both on the road and on the roller than a 18 mm or 20 mm bag.
-Of course if you can get a narrow tyre at 200+psi the equation balances OK as well, but that requires a big effort to do that.
+Of course if you can get a narrow tire at 200+psi the equation balances OK as well, but that requires a big effort to do that.
 Settle for 120-130psi.

-This article summarizes current data on bicycle tire dynamics and refutes the previous assumption that higher tire pressures decrease a tires' rolling resistance.
+This article summarizes the current data on bicycle tire dynamics, refuting the previous assumption that higher tire pressures decrease a tires' rolling resistance.
 (Additional background can be found here.

-To paraphrase from the referenced article: ....on a bike, the rolling resistance of tires is the net result of energy loss from:
+To paraphrase from the article: ....on a bike, the rolling resistance of tires is the result of energy loss from:

-This blog post nicely summarizes the factors that make for a more supple tire.
-Generally, the higher the thread count, the more supple the casing.
+This blog post summarizes the factors that make a more supple tire - the higher the thread count, the more supple the casing.
 That's because the threads are thinner in high thread-count tires, making the casing thinner, lighter, and more flexible.
 Also, when the tire encounters an object, thinner, lower-mass threads will be able to move and absorb the object into the casing more quickly than will thicker threads.

-This blog provides further data on the efficiency of supple tires.
-It provides a comparison of 3 different tires - from extremely supple, but less resistant to punctures and wear at one end, to a tough, able to ride over glass (puncture proof) tire at the other.
+And further data on the efficiency of supple tires with a comparison of 3 different tires -extremely supple, but less resistant to punctures and wear at one end, to a tough, able to ride over glass (puncture proof) tire at the other.
 Smooth or rough surface, the findings were the same.
 You would need 13.5% more power to keep up with a rider on the fastest (most supple) tire, or if you prefer to translate this into a pure speed improvement, a 5 % gain assuming no change in your power output (wattage).
 (Wind resistance goes up exponentially with speed, so you need 13.5% more power to increase your speed by 5% to stay with a rider on the most supple of the three tires).